dell/csm-docs/content/docs/getting-started/installation/operator/modules/authorizationv2.0.md

 > - If you are installing Authorization in a different namespace than `authorization`, edit the `namespace` field in this file to your namespace.

-### Install Container Storage Module Authorization Proxy Server
+### Install Container Storage Modules Authorization Proxy Server